-Snacks Against Obesity.
-Part 3: How Plant Protein Defeats Obesity
+Snacks Against Obesity, Part 3: How Plant Protein Defeats Obesity

 Animal sources of protein tend to deliver all the amino acids we need.
-Plant protein sources may lack one or more essential amino acids, that means you need to eat a variety of protein-containing foods.
+Plant protein sources may lack one or more essential amino acids, which means you need to eat a variety of protein-containing foods.

-How Does the Plant Protein Defeat Obesity?
+How Does Plant Protein Defeat Obesity?